EnigmaCurry/d.rymcg.tech/traefik-forward-auth/README.md

 So, think about it this way: don't use logout, and don't expect your users to logout.
 Google never intends for you to logout.
 When's the last time you had to login to Stack Overlow?
-So, why should your self-hosted docker stack?
-Just stay logged in, and manage your cookies the features of your web browser.
-You have several good options:
+So, why should your self-hosted docker stack implement logout?
+Just stay logged in, and manage your cookies through your web browser's features.
+You have several good options when it comes to browser cookie management:

  * Use incognito mode for a quick way to test with a brand new session.
  * Tune your browser settings so that it clears cookies when you close